 Benjamin Shepherd is a Richmond VA based singer-songwriter who cut his teeth in the New York City antifolk scene of the 00's where he developed a lyrically-focused solo performance style rooted in American folk, pop, and rock n roll.
 Having lived between the two cities, touring the country, and writing many songs along the way, he recorded his first studio LP "Eleven For The Road" in 2014--a live performance captured in one take at Montrose Recording.
 He's since released an album of full band arrangements titled "Hold the Line" with the help of long-time collaborator Kevin Guild (Southside Stranglers), Tyler Williams (The Head And The Heart), Charlie Glenn (Thao & The Get Down Stay Down), and Adrian Olsen (Spacebomb) which can be heard on all major music platforms.
-His third album will be out in 2022.
+His third album will be out in early 2023.

 Southern antifolk with a lyrical focus.
 FFO Jeffrey Lewis, Bob Dylan, Kimya Dawson, Leonard Cohen.

 "I can still remember just how Benjamin Shepherd looked the first time I saw him play.
 A guitar strapped to his tall frame, a harmonica holder dangling loose from his shoulders, and his sleeves rolled up past his elbows like he wasn’t concerned if things were about to get messy.
 He reminded me of Bob Dylan or Paul Westerberg obsessing over the minimalist literature of Raymond Carver or the adventurous cinema of Jim Jarmusch or the immersive art of David Lynch."